Hugh Fearnley-Whittingstall: Television

+TV Production

+Co-founding the award-winning KEO Films in 1995, producers of Hugh's War on Waste for the BBC, and the River Cottage Brand of TV programmes.
+KEO Films was declared Insolvent in 2021 and sold to another Television company.

 Early shows

 Fearnley-Whittingstall's initial television exposure was on A Cook on the Wild Side (1995), an exploration of earthy cuisine.
 His next series was TV Dinners (1996), in one episode of which he notoriously flambéed and puréed a human placenta to then serve as pâté.
-In 2002, he presented the six-episode series, Treats from the Edwardian Country House.
+In 2002, he presented the six-episode series Treats from the Edwardian Country House.

 River Cottage

 In 1997, Fearnley-Whittingstall moved into River Cottage, a former game-keeper's lodge in the grounds of Slape Manor in Netherbury, Dorset, UK, which he had previously used as a weekend and holiday home.
 The lodge became the setting for three Channel 4 series: Escape to River Cottage, Return to River Cottage, and River Cottage Forever, all directed by Garry John Hughes.
-He has become an ardent supporter of the organic movement.
+He has become a supporter of the organic movement.

 In 2004, Beyond River Cottage followed Fearnley-Whittingstall's progress as he set up a new business, River Cottage H.Q., on a 44 acre property close to Dottery (near Bridport), Dorset, with his family.
 Underpinning his new enterprise is the selling of the produce cultivated on his property at the local marketplace, and audiences bear witness to the host's experiences as a produce seller, while also intermittently receiving the recipe lessons traditionally seen on food shows.
 The series concludes with a Christmas special in which a feast is brought together, consisting of a 10-bird roast using Fearnley-Whittingstall's own geese and ducks.

 In 2005, a series called The View from River Cottage was produced using extracts from the four previous series, accompanied by newly recorded narration.
 This was followed by River Cottage Road Trip special that consisted of two newly produced one-hour instalments.
 During 2006, Fearnley-Whittingstall moved River Cottage HQ from the original barn near Bridport to its new premises, Park Farm, a 66 acre farm near Uplyme on the West Dorset/East Devon border.
 A new series called The River Cottage Treatment was filmed there and was broadcast on Channel 4 in November 2006.
 This premise of this series involved guests described as "urban-dwellers, fast-food lovers, and convenient food-mongers" to spend a week with the host on the new property, the guests being required to undertake farm duties and to eat according to the River Cottage philosophy.